shakebugs/shake-docs/docs/android/users/update-user-identifier.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Shake exposes a public method that allows you to update the user identifier you used to register your user in the first place.
-In the most standard application flows, this is a method that is not called very often.
+>You can update the user identifier you had used to register the user.
+In most app flows, this is a method that's rarely called.

-An example would be if you have registered your user with the email, which is something that the user can change later on and still continue using your service as the same entity.
+For example, suppose that you have registered your user with an email.
+The user would be able to subsequently change their email in app settings and still continue using your service as the same entity.

-Calling `Shake.updateUserId` on an already registered user would update the user identifier in the Shake database and this would / should become the new identifier you continue to pass on `Shake.registerUser` on subsequent logins of the same user.
+Calling `Shake.updateUserId` on an already registered user:
+1. Updates the user identifier in the Shake database.
+1. It becomes the new user identifier.
+1. You continue to pass this new user identifier to `Shake.registerUser` on this user's subsequent logins.

 :::caution
-This action of updating the user identifier opens up several possibilities of how this feature can be used, but can also lead to some possibly unwanted results.
-Make sure to read the following sections to better understand the possible usages and scenarios.
+Updating the user identifier allows various possibilities for how this feature can be used but can also lead to possibly unwanted results.
+Read the documentation carefully to fully understand possible usages and scenarios.
 :::

-The code snippet below showcases a common context in which the user identifier is updated.
-The snippet assumes that the user was previously registered with the email.
+The code snippet below showcases a common scenario in which the user identifier is updated.
+It's assumed that the user was previously registered with an email:

 <Tabs
   groupId="android"